LIGO: LIGO Voyager

 A third-generation detector at the existing LIGO sites is being planned under the name "LIGO Voyager" to improve the sensitivity by an additional factor of two, and halve the low-frequency cutoff to 10 Hz.
-Plans call for the glass mirrors and 1064 nm lasers to be replaced by even larger 160 kg silicon test masses, cooled to 123 K (a temperature achievable with liquid nitrogen), and a change to a longer laser wavelength in the 1500–2200 nm range at which silicon is transparent.
+Plans call for the glass mirrors and 1064 nm lasers to be replaced by even larger 160 kg silicon test masses, cooled to 123 K (a temperature achievable with liquid nitrogen), and a change to a longer laser wavelength in the range 1500–2200 nm at which silicon is transparent.
 (Many documents assume a wavelength of 1550 nm, but this is not final.)

 Voyager would be an upgrade to A+, to be operational around 2027–2028.

 Cosmic Explorer

-A design for a larger facility with longer arms is called "Cosmic Explorer".
-This is based on the LIGO Voyager technology, has a similar LIGO-type L-shape geometry but with 40 km arms.
-The facility is currently planned to be on the surface.
+A design for two larger observatories with longer arms is called "Cosmic Explorer".
+This is based on the LIGO Voyager technology, including a similar LIGO-type L-shape geometry, but with 20 and 40 km arms.
+It is currently planned to be on the surface.
 It has a higher sensitivity than Einstein Telescope for frequencies beyond 10 Hz, but lower sensitivity under 10 Hz.